- 1. Introduction

 8. Training and Supervision

-See also Supervision
+See also Supervision chapter

 Services should ensure that their staff receive regular, high quality supervision which enables them to reflect on their practice.
 Those who offer direct support to sexually exploited adults may also require further intensive training and specialist support.